 - Sun, Earth, and Moon System

 Job Opening: The Department has an opening for a non-tenure-track Physics Instructor.
 Click here for details.
-The position begins August 15, 2016 and carries a teaching load of 24 credit hours per academic year.

 The Department of Physics and Astrophysics is located in Witmer Hall at The University of North Dakota.
 The department offers excellent academic opportunities for both undergraduate (B.S.) and graduate (M.S. and Ph.D) study in physics and astrophysics.
 Undergraduate students have the option specializing in one of four tracks; Applied physics, Astrophysics, Computers in Physics, and Materials Science, or earning a traditional physics degree.